January 23, 2019

 Album/Artist empty: A track lacks the Album or Artist field in the tag, which leads either to placing such track in an "untitled" folder on a player or to the track being inaccessible as part of the album on an iPhone/iPod Touch.
-When you press Apply changes, taghycardia fills in the missing tag fields.
+When you press Apply changes, taghycardia completes the missing tag fields.

 Also, look for the brown diagnostic messages:

 -- Discrepancies found means the tracks in the folder have inconsistent Album and/or Artist fields.
-All the discovered variations are listed then ("Artists found", "Albums found").
+All the discovered variations are listed then ("Artists found:", "Albums found:").
 Depending on the user's choices made during the scan, taghycardia may schedule a corrective action to unify Artist and/or Album fields in all tracks.